bill0129bill/Binary-Calculator/README.md

 # Binary-Calculator
-A calculator that uses binary numbers.
+A simple calculator that performs the following operations on binary numbers: addition, subtraction, multiplication, and division.
+Calculator's initial state

+It can calculate binary numbers

+Pressing the = button to evaluate expression